What is Divorce Mediation?

-- When spouses can talk and listen to each other, each feels less threatened by the other, or intimidated by superior negotiating positions.
+- When spouses can talk freely and learn to listen to each other, each feels less threatened by the other, or intimidated by superior negotiating positions.

 - Self-determination, rather than orders imposed by a court, reduce conflict and increase the likelihood of compliance.

 - People will change during and after the divorce.
-A plan worked out by them can be more flexible in adapting to their changed circumstances.
+A plan worked out by them can be more flexible in adapting to their changing circumstances.

 - Mediation is empowering.
 There is a greater sense of satisfaction and control because you, not lawyers or judges, make all of the decisions that affect the future of your family, finances and lives.
 You get control, and keep control, over your life.

 - Mediation is more humane.
 It promotes communication, respect, trust, and cooperation, which often extend into your future relationships.
 Focus is on problem-solving, not on casting blame.

 - Mediation is faster, so you can all move on with your lives.
 Every couple is different, and while some can take as little as a few hours, the average mediation takes 6-12 hours.
 Sessions are usually scheduled a week or two apart.